cosmos/gaia/docs/docs/governance/formatting.md

 There are four components:

-1. **Title** - the distinguishing name of the proposal, typically the way the that explorers list proposals
+1. **Title** - the distinguishing name of the proposal, typically the way that explorers list proposals
 2. **Summary** - the body of the proposal that further describes what is being proposed and details surrounding the proposal
 3. **Deposit** - the amount that will be contributed to the deposit (in micro-ATOMs "uatom") from the account submitting the proposal
 4. **Metadata** - usually a link to an off-chain resource